airladon/ThisIGet/src/content/Math/Trigonometry_1/454590Triangle/examples/base/content.md

 This shape has four equal sides, but we need to show all the angles are right angles for it to be a square.

-First we know a 45-45-90 triangle has side ratios of:
+First we know a 45-45-90 triangle has side proportions of:

 ![](base.png)

 Both triangles have the same side lengths scaled by 5.
-Therefore, they are [[similar triangles]]((qr,'Math/Geometry_1/SimilarTriangles/base/Main',#00756F)), and share the same angles.
+Therefore, they are [[similar triangles]]((qr,'Math/Geometry_1/SimilarTriangles/base/SimilarPres',#00756F)), and share the same angles.

 This means we have: